 October is National Cybersecurity Awareness Month (NCSAM)– a fitting month to incite a little fear around the dangers of not being more vigilant when it comes to security.
-The aim of NCSAM is to “encourage personal accountability and proactive behavior in digital privacy, security best practices, common cyber threats and cybersecurity careers”.
+The aim of National Cybersecurity Awareness Month is to “encourage personal accountability and proactive behavior in digital privacy, security best practices, common cyber threats and cybersecurity careers.”

 There are hundreds of articles filled with tips about all the things you should do (and not do) to protect yourself.
 Unfortunately, the warnings are often ignored.

-Here are 13 cybersecurity stats that will hopefully encourage greater awareness and action.
+Here are 13 scary statistics about cybersecurity that will hopefully encourage greater awareness and action.

 - The odds are good that your personal information has been compromised.
 According to IBM, data breaches have collectively leaked more than 11.7 billion records during the past three years alone.
 Source: USA Today